 do not provide compensation.

 We are a clinical research center with many trials so we can often get people in pretty quickly.
 But the Hepatitis C trials are very popular, meaning we often have more patients who want to be in trials than there are spaces available.
 The best way to get a spot is to get in contact with us soon and be assessed.

 The first thing we will do is help you get copies of all your existing medical records.
 There are other particulars that affect how soon you can get into a trial.
 For example: the type of Hepatitis C you have ( "genotype"): some trials focus on Genotype 1, 2 or 3.
 You may have other medical conditions that can affect whether you can be enrolled.

-Other drugs you are taking may affect the trial drugs and cannot be allowed.
 Some people have both HIV and Hepatitis C. Fortunately, there are now trials available for patients who have both HIV and Hepatitis C. In general, the trials are getting more flexible because we no longer use Interferon.